Heather Chasen

-Early and personal life
+Early life

 Chasen was born on 20 July 1927, in Singapore to Agnes H. (née McCullock) and F.N.
 Chasen, an English ornithologist.
 Her father fought as a trooper with the Norfolk Yeomanry in World War I. In 1921, he left England to work at the Raffles Library and Museum in Singapore, marrying Chasen's mother, Agnes, in 1926.
 Chasen's sister, Christine Elizabeth, was born on 4 May 1931.
 Her parents split up in 1938, and both later remarried.

 Before the Japanese occupation, which led to the Battle of Singapore during World War II, Chasen and her mother left Singapore on the last boat before the occupation.
 Her father, however, on a separate ship, HMS Giang Bee, died when it was sunk by the Japanese on 12 February 1942.
 Chasen's stepfather, G.C.R.
 Franks, also died in fighting, on 22 March.
 Chasen and her mother moved to the UK and she trained at the Royal Academy of Dramatic Art, where she acted on stage and went on tour with Frankie Howerd in Hotel Paradiso.
 She appeared with Sybil Thorndike in Call Me Jacky, and toured with Douglas Fairbanks Jr. in The Pleasure of his Company, in Toronto.
-Chasen was friends with, and previously had a relationship with, Amanda Barrie.
-In Call Me Jacky, she played an alcoholic lesbian, and later claimed to have based her characterisation partly on the novelist and playwright Patricia Highsmith, whom she knew well.